Albany diocese keeps problem priests on the

 "Even if the victim does not want his or her name to be used, the diocese can voluntarily go to the police

 and say we let go of Father Jack because we believe Father Jack is a pedophile,'' he continued.
-"Then
+"Then the diocese is open and does its civil duty.''

 The president of the United States Conference of Catholic Bishops apologized last week to abuse